An Information-theoretic Approach to Machine-oriented Music Summarization: Experiments

 \subsection{Audio Features}

-In line with previous work \cite{Raposo2016}, we compute the first 20 \MFCCs~\cite{Davis1980} after a 0.05s, 0.10s, or 0.50s framing of the input signal (no overlap) as summarization features.
+In line with \cite{Raposo2016}, we compute the first 20 \acp{MFCC} \citep{Davis1980} after a 0.05s, 0.10s, or 0.50s framing of the input signal (no overlap) as summarization features.

-In order to evaluate information loss in a generic way, we estimate the \SGMs~according to 2 different low-level audio descriptions: raw samples and frequency spectra.
-In order to reduce the dimensionality of the spectrograms, we use the logarithm of the 26-band mel-scaled spectrogram \cite{Stevens1937} extracted from each 0.05s frame.
+We evaluate information loss in a generic way by estimating the \acp{SGM} according to 2 different low-level audio descriptions: raw samples and 26-band Mel-scaled frequency spectra \citep{Stevens1937} extracted from each 0.05s.

-When doing genre classification, we use a 38-dimensional vector per song, concatenating several state-of-the-art handcrafted features used in several research efforts \cite{Tzanetakis1999,deLeon2013,Foleiss2016}.
-These features describe the timbral texture of a music piece and they consist of the mean of the first 20 \MFCCs~as well as the mean and variance of 9 spectral features: centroid, spread, skewness, kurtosis, flux, rolloff, brightness, entropy, and flatness.
-These are computed across every non-overlapped 0.05s.
-We use OpenSMILE \cite{Eyben2013} for extracting all the previously mentioned sets of features.
+When classifying genre, we use a 38-D vector per song, concatenating several state-of-the-art handcrafted features used in several research efforts \citep{Tzanetakis1999,deLeon2013,Foleiss2016}.
+These features describe the timbral texture of a music piece, consisting of the mean of the first 20 \acp{MFCC} as well as the mean and variance of 9 spectral features: centroid, spread, skewness, kurtosis, flux, rolloff, brightness, entropy, and flatness.
+These are computed for every non-overlapped 0.05s.
+We use OpenSMILE \citep{Eyben2013} for extracting this set of features.

-For emotion regression, we use a 162-dimensional vector consisting of the concatenation of means and standard deviations of frame-based features.
-Specifically, we extract energy features: 10-coefficient audio power (1024-sample frames), total loudness, and 10-dimensional \SONE~\cite{Pampalk2002} (256-sample frames with 50\% overlap); temporal features (MPEG-7 standard): zero crossing rate (0.001s frames with 90\% overlap), temporal centroid, and log-attack time (0.05s frames, no overlap); spectral features (0.05s frames, 50\% overlap): centroid, spread, skewness, kurtosis, flatness, entropy, brightness, rolloff, roughness, regularity, 13 \MFCCs, and inharmonicity (0.01s frames, 90\% overlap); and harmony features (0.2s frames with 95\% overlap): tonal centroid (6 chromatic-scale chord projections) and harmonic change \cite{Harte2006}, and key strength (12 major and 12 minor), key clarity, and mode \cite{Gomez2006}.
-These handcrafted features have been extensively used for \MER~\cite{Yang2011}.
-We use \MIR~Toolbox \cite{Lartillot2007} and \SDT~\cite{Pampalk2004} for extracting this set of features.
+For emotion regression, we use a 162-D vector consisting of the means and standard deviations of frame-based energy features: 10-coefficient audio power (1024-sample frames), total loudness, and 10-D \ac{SONE} \citep{Pampalk2002} (256-sample frames with 50\% overlap); temporal features (MPEG-7 standard): zero crossing rate (0.001s frames with 90\% overlap), temporal centroid, and log-attack time (0.05s frames, no overlap); spectral features (0.05s frames, 50\% overlap): centroid, spread, skewness, kurtosis, flatness, entropy, brightness, rolloff, roughness, regularity, 13 \acp{MFCC}, and inharmonicity (0.01s frames, 90\% overlap); and harmony features (0.2s frames with 95\% overlap): tonal centroid (6 chromatic-scale chord projections) and harmonic change \citep{Harte2006}, key strength (12 major and 12 minor), key clarity, and mode \citep{Gomez2006}.
+These handcrafted features have been widely used for \ac{MER} \citep{Yang2011}.
+We use \ac{MIR} Toolbox \citep{Lartillot2007} and \ac{SDT} \citep{Pampalk2004} for extracting these features.